Translated resources

 For more information

-Developed by The Royal Children’s Hospital General Medicine department.
+Developed by The Royal Children’s Hospital Emergency department, with input from General Medicine.
 We acknowledge the input of RCH consumers and carers.

 Please always seek the most recent advice from a registered and practising clinician.